Around the Road in 8 Days – Iceland Ring Road Itinerary

 We’re backtracking a bit and driving just east of Reykjahlíð over Mt.
 Námafjall to the Hverir Geothermal Area.
 It’s impossible to miss because you’ll feel like you’ve landed on Venus and the welcoming center is a sulfur factory.

 The Hverir area also has a steam vent that seems to perpetually be spewing into the air.
-It also makes an awesome, powerful noise as it billows clouds out like an earth-powered steam engine.
+It makes an awesome, powerful noise as it billows clouds out like some earth-powered steam engine.
 It’s a very cool sight and well worth the backtrack.

 Stop 2: Mývatn Scenic Loop